 It’s not your fault.
 The automated ID verification service just isn’t 100% reliable.
 You’ll have some extra work if you’re unlucky.

-TreasuryDirect also requires a signature guarantee on Form FS 5512 when you want to change the bank account linked to your account.
+TreasuryDirect used to require a signature guarantee on Form FS 5512 when you wanted to change the bank account linked to your account.
 This is why you should choose a bank account that you intend to use for a long time when you open your TreasuryDirect account.
-Changing it down the road will require more work.
+Changing it down the road may require more work.

 Not Required for Cashing Out